patternfly/patternfly/src/patternfly/components/DataToolbar/examples/DataToolbar.md

 {{/data-toolbar}}
 ```

+### Toggle group modifier

+The `.pf-m-toggle-group` controls when, and at which breakpoint, filters will be hidden/shown.
+By default, all filters are hidden until the specified breakpoint is reached. `.pf-m-show-on-{md, lg, xl}` controls when filters are shown and when the toggle button is hidden.

 ### Accessibility

 | Attribute | Applied to | Outcome |
 | -- | -- | -- |
 | `hidden` | `.pf-c-data-toolbar__item`, `.pf-c-data-toolbar__group`, `.pf-c-data-toolbar__toggle`, `.pf-c-data-toolbar__expandable-content` |  Indicates that the toggle group element is hidden. **Required** |